mixer/developer-docs/pages/02.reference/01.chat/04.events/05.PollStart/doc.md

 # PollStart

 Initially sent when a new poll is started.
-Then, over the course of a poll, it is re-sent with information about the poll&#x27;s progress.
+Then, over the course of a poll, it is re-sent with information about the poll's progress.

 ## Examples
 ```json